volkangumuskaya/weather_forecast/README.md

-*"Devoted to those, who consistently writes predction incorrectly"*
+*"Devoted to those, who never fails to write 'predction' incorrectly"*

 # A simple rainfall prediction repo
 Some `yml` and `python` scripts to learn/practice ML Ops.
 Nothing fancy, just to have an ongoing MLOps project.
 The structure is straighforward: